The 2025 CEET REU Program

 The intended impact is to train students to work at the intersection of computing, sustainability, and equity.
 Sensing-centric projects will focus on inferring useful information from coarse, indirect, and unreliable sensors that enable environmental monitoring without expensive large-scale sensor deployments.
 Computing-centric projects will focus on optimizing energy- and carbon-efficiency to reduce the environmental impact of large-scale cloud platforms and applications.
 Data-centric projects will develop methods for analyzing collected sensor data to automatically identify and exploit real-world opportunities for energy and carbon savings.
 In each case, projects will consider problems through an equity lens to better understand the reasons and consequences of inefficiency.
 Ultimately, CEET's goal is to provide students a broad background in the many areas of computing research that intersect the energy transition.

-• Students will be paid a $600/week stipend.
+• Students will be paid a $700/week stipend.

 Housing is provided.

-~$500-600 of travel expenses will be paid for by the program.
+Up to $500-600 of travel expenses will be reimbursed by the program

 Students will receive a meal stipend of approximately $140 per week.